 - JamesAllen.com - the best for GIA graded Diamonds.
 They have the finest HD 360° high resolution technology available.
 James Allen, a $318 million dollar company offers you a price match to take advantage of it.
 The benefits will be so rewarding.

 - Whiteflash - your bet for high quality precision cut Hearts and Arrows diamonds.
-Whiteflash diamonds are finer cut diamonds cut than you would purchase at Tiffany’s.
+Whiteflash diamonds are finer cut diamonds than what you would purchase at Tiffany’s.

 - Blue Nile - for the finest diamond jewelry.
 The company has pioneered the online diamond trade virtually transforming the industry.

 - Brian Gavin Diamonds - for AGS Ideal Cut Diamonds.
 Brian is one of the premiere diamond cutters in the world.

 - Brilliant Earth - a reliable company and offer decent pricing on engagement rings and lab diamonds.
 It is a good site to consider, but we recommend JamesAllen as our preferred choice.

 - Ritani - for good quality settings and decent pricing on natural diamonds.
 While JamesAllen is a better choice, Ritani is still fair site to consider.